-Sickle Cell Patient Reveals Why She Is Volunteering For Landmark Gene-Editing Study
+In A 1st, Doctors In U.S. Use CRISPR Tool To Treat Patient With Genetic Disorder

 "This gives me hope if it gives me nothing else," Gray says.

 It will probably take several months before doctors detect the first signs of whether the genetically edited cells are producing helpful levels of the protein and even longer to know whether the cells are improving patients' health.
-And it will likely be take many years to know whether the benefits last a lifetime, as hoped.
+And it will likely take many years to know whether the benefits last a lifetime, as hoped.

 Gray, who is married and has four children, was diagnosed with sickle cell disease when she was an infant and started crying during a bath.
 One major symptom is agonizing, debilitating pain.